samuelkarp/runj/README.md

 command inside the jail's rootfs; if this command does not  exist (or is not functional), `runj kill` will not work.

+## Building

+runj builds largely with standard `go build` invocations, except for the `integ-inside` integration test helper which must be statically linked.
+A `Makefile` is available for use which correctly sets the expected build options.

+The following targets are available:

+* `all` (or just `make` without additional arguments) - Build all binaries and generate a `NOTICE` file.
+* `NOTICE` - Generate the `NOTICE` file based on included Go dependencies.
+* `install` - Install the runj binaries to the standard filesystem locations.
+* `lint` - Run `golangci-lint` which includes a number of linters.
+* `test` - Run all unit tests.
+* `integ-test` - Run integration tests.
+Note that this target must be run as root as it creates jails, creates and configures network interfaces, and manipulates `pf` rules.
+It also expects working Internet access to reach `8.8.8.8` for verification of a working network.
+* `clean` - Remove built artifacts.

+runj normally expects to be built from a `git` checkout so that appropriate revision and module information is built in.
+If building runj from an extracted tar instead, you may populate the `REV_OVERRIDE` file with an appropriate value as a substitute for the normal revision provided from `git`.

 ## Contributing

 Please see the [contribution policy](CONTRIBUTING.md).